Digital Reads Reviews

 Lovely Bad Things by Trisha Wolfe

 Digital Reads Reviews is a blog-haven for book posts and tech tips.
-This is a review of a dark romance.
+This is a review of a dark suspenseful romance, Lovely Bad Things.

 lovely bad things